College Award Undergraduate Teaching and Research Mentorship

 - Information about students previously mentored who have pursued research careers in science, engineering, or medicine should be provided.

-All nominations must be submitted to the dean of the College by Friday, January 25, 2019.
-Selections will be made by the dean of the College, and the deans of Arts and Sciences, and Engineering.
+All nominations must be submitted to the dean of the College by Friday, February 5, 2021.
+Selections will be made by the dean of the College, and the deans of Arts, Sciences & Engineering.
 One award will be given annually in the amount of $20,000.
 The award will be established as a departmental fund from which the faculty member may draw support for his/her teaching and research mentorship activities.
 The recipient will be recognized at the Undergraduate Research Exposition in April.

 Questions about these awards should be directed to email@example.com.